guinetn/Python/gui/tkinter/image_annotation_tool/README.md

 # IMAGE ANNOTATION TOOL ✍

-To quickly annotate an image with a text that can be modified, resized, rotated, colorized My wife use it to annotate pictures of her clothes for Vinted…
+To quickly annotate an image with a text that can be modified, resized, rotated, colorized.
+My wife use it to annotate pictures of her clothes for Vinted…

 ![App Screenshoot](image_annotation_tool_screenshoot.png)